dhruvshan/ido-ux/src/docs/files/devguide05.md

 ### How to participate as a bidder

 Gnosis Auction is a platform enabling fair price discovery for token distributions.
 The aim is to make it easy to discover a fair price for their token through the format of a batch auction.
-To participate as a bidder, you have to the following:
+To participate as a bidder, you have to perform the following:

 #### Connect Wallet